Landmarks and attractions of British overseas territories here are not described.

 |British Antarctic Territory (reviewed together with the whole Antarctica)|

 |Turks and Caicos Islands|

-United Kingdom - map
+Map of United Kingdom

 In the central part of Hoy Island is located mysterious monument of the past - Dwarfie Stane - enormous sandstone slab left by glacier.

 Some 5,000 years ago people with unknown methods and unclear purpose hollowed out this stone, creating a passage with two side chambers.
 Passage was plugged with a 1.5 tons heavy stone plug - door.